Copy one universal prompt into Claude Code, Codex, Cursor, Windsurf, or Copilot Chat. It detects the framework and verifies the setup end to end.

 - Mention skipped checks and why.

-- Provide exact command(s) to start the protected app.You do not normally edit these by hand. npx securenow login writes the app, instance, and firewall key to project-local credentials.
-Shown here for production/CI overrides.
+- Provide exact command(s) to start the protected app.You do not normally edit these by hand. npx securenow login writes the app, runtime API key, and SDK defaults to project-local runtime credentials.
+Shown here for production/CI file-backed deployment.

-# Written by `npx securenow login` to .securenow/credentials.json: # app key, instance URL, and firewall API key. # For production/CI, mount/copy the runtime credentials file generated with: # npx securenow credentials runtime --env production # # Default-on settings live in .securenow/credentials.json: # config.logging.enabled=true # config.capture.body=true # config.capture.multipart=true # config.firewall.enabled=true
+# Runtime credentials written by `npx securenow login` # or `npx securenow app connect` to .securenow/runtime.json: # app key/name, ingest gateway routing, runtime API key, and SDK defaults. # The runtime API key is required for telemetry ingestion and firewall sync. # Admin/control-plane CLI and MCP auth lives separately in .securenow/admin.json. # For production/CI, mount/copy the runtime credentials file generated with: # npx securenow credentials runtime --env production # # Default-on settings live in .securenow/runtime.json: # config.logging.enabled=true # config.capture.body=true # config.capture.multipart=true # config.firewall.enabled=true